emarsden/dash-mpd-rs/README.md

 This crate is tested on the following platforms:

-- Linux, with default features (ffmpeg or vlc as a subprocess) and libav support, on AMD64 and Aarch64 architectures
+- Linux, with default features (mkvmerge or ffmpeg or vlc as a subprocess) and libav support, on AMD64 and Aarch64 architectures
 - MacOS, only with default features (problems building the ac-ffmpeg crate against current ffmpeg)
 - Microsoft Windows 10, only with default features
 - Android 11 on Aarch64 via termux (you'll need to install the rust, binutils and ffmpeg packages)